o-ran-sc/nonrtric-plt-ranpm/pmproducer/docs/overview.rst

 * filter, the value of the filter expression.
 This selects which data to subscribe for.
 All fields are optional and excluding a field means that everything is selected.

-   * sourceNames, section of the names of the reporting traffical nodes
+   * sourceNames, section of the names of the reporting RAN traffic-handling nodes
    * measObjInstIds, selection of the measured resources.
-This is the Relative Distingusished Name of the MO that has the counter.
+This is the Relative Distinguished Name (RDN) of the MO that has the counter.
      If a given value is contained in the filter definition, it will match (partial matching).
      For instance a value like "NRCellCU" will match "ManagedElement=seliitdus00487,GNBCUCPFunction=1,NRCellCU=32".